neliaterrazas/react-brewery/README.md

 ## Roadmap

-This site is still very static.
-My next goals are to replace location and events screenshots with functioning buttons and links to display more content.
-I am working on adding an admin path to update the current tap list.
+This site is still under construction.
+I have implemented a model if one would like to update a beer list and have it display on the home page.
+Now that I have correctly implemented a stateful component, my next focus is on styling.

 ## Setup/Installation Requirements